N.H. 2023 Cannabis Legalization One-Page Bill Summary

 State Regulation and Licensing of Cannabis Businesses, Fostering Small Businesses

-A new Cannabis Commission — advised by an Advisory Board of stakeholders — would regulate and license retailers, cultivators, product manufacturers, and labs.
+The Liquor Commission — renamed the Liquor and Cannabis Commission — would regulate and license retailers, cultivators, product manufacturers, and labs.

 The commission would develop rules governing security, health and safety, labeling, and advertising.
 Consumers would receive handouts on the risks of cannabis.

 Allows ATCs to apply to also serve adult-use consumers if they meet requirements including prioritizing patient access.
-ATCs must pay a $100,000 fee to help fund the Cannabis Business Development Fund, Justice Reinvestment, and regulatory costs.
+ATCs must pay a to-be-determined fee.

 Localities could enact regulations and licensing requirements, limit the number of cannabis businesses, or ban them altogether.
 They could not ban delivery.